CoffMakesThings/CoffMakesThings/README.md

 https://github.com/CoffMakesThings/sc2-upgrade-dashboard

-A website that provides analytics about the upgrades in the game StarCraft II
+A website that provides analytics about the upgrades in the game StarCraft II.

 ## Websocket play

 https://websocket-play.coffbox.win/ *currently down*

-A multiplayer asteroids-like game
+A multiplayer asteroids-like game.

 ## WC3 Icons